Home » Blog » How to leverage the supply chain digital transformation for business growth?

 For the past couple of years, the supply chain digital transformation has shaped the logistics industry and led many companies to implement modern technologies in their search for efficiency and business growth.
 But even though technology is taking over many business scenarios, there are still companies that are not as open to change or do not understand how they can leverage the digitalization of the supply chain.

-Staying ahead and being on top of the now called Logistics 4.0 it’s essential for companies to fully understand their internal processes and incorporate technology to draw out incredible results.
+Staying ahead and being on top of the now called Logistics 4.0 (link to first blog) it’s essential for companies to fully understand their internal processes and incorporate technology to draw out incredible results.
 It is no secret that technology brings time and inefficiency reductions.
 But not every company works the same way, and they must each find its unique implementation process, considering scalability as a crucial ally.

 Even though this technological revolution is not a new trend, some companies are still in a very immature stage of their technology implementation process because of the lack of knowledge and understanding of how to start and what benefits it may bring.

 Six ways to leverage the supply chain digital transformation

 Here are some ways companies can leverage the supply chain digital transformation to leverage growth:

 The supply chain digital transformation enables companies to become leaner in many operational areas.
 Some tasks that various employees did can now be automated and executed by bots instead of employees.
 Therefore, allowing companies to reallocate their workforce and place them in more strategic positions.

 With the implementation of efficient and reliable software, you’ll obtain a reduced workforce, and most of your employees working on more relevant tasks, ultimately bringing cost savings.